artsandmetaphysics/goodlifeodyssey/documents/the-master-and-margarita.md

 8. Homeless wakes at the country hospital, and is convinced to stay
 9. Bosoy is vanished by Wooland, after checking Berlioz's apartment
 10. Rimsky and Varenukha receive telegrams from Yalta; Varenukha is intercepted and brought to Wooland
-11. Ivan gives up writting a statement to the police, and accepts his situation
+11. Ivan gives up writing a statement to the police, and accepts his situation
 12. Wooland's first séance---cards, raining money, Bengalsky's head, dresses, the exposure
 13. Ivan meets the Master and hears story of love and the rejected novel
+14. Rimsky is ambushed by the ghost of Varenukha, barely escaping when the cock crows
+15. Bosoy arrives at the asylum and dreams about the currency theater
+16. (Jerusalem) Jesus is executed; Matthew Levi attempts to relieve him
+17. The Variety closes; supernatural events follow its bookkeeper, who is eventually arrested
+18. Berlioz's uncle and the Variety's barman visit Wooland at Berlioz's apartment
+19. Margarita meets Azazello
+20. The magical cream turns Margarita into a beautiful which
+21. Margarita flies over Moscow and destroys the critic's apartment
+22. Margarita meets Wooland, who is playing chess with Behemoth
+23. Margarita greets guests at Wooland's super fantastical ball

 ## Characters